1/23/2019

 Chief Executive Officer

 Simon, more broadly on the M&A front, we've talked about this, I think, the last several quarters on the call.
-We really don't see opportunities in the market of large scale that are going to fit our strategy, our focus around owning metro fiber that's dense with high capacity and believe the more likely approach for us is going to be to invest via building ourselves, organic builds.
+We really don't see opportunities in the market of large scale that are going to fit our strategy, our focus around owning metro fiber that's dense with high capacity.
+And I believe the more likely approach for us is going to be to invest via building ourselves organic builds.
 There may be some tuck-in acquisitions in some markets where we find an opportunity where it makes sense to buy it versus build it.
-But we think the more likely outcome is that we're going to be building fiber to meet the demand that we see coming for small and medium-sized cells.
+But we think the more likely outcome is that we're going to be building fiber to meet the demand that we see coming for small cells.

 speaker